The Virtual Selling Mindset

 Success in virtual selling starts with your mindset

-In this article, we explore the three characteristics salespeople need to drive success in virtual sales in 2021: Resilience, Responsibility, and Rigor.
+In this article, we explore the three characteristics salespeople need to drive success in virtual sales: Resilience, Responsibility, and Rigour.

 The first characteristic of the virtual mindset is Responsibility; the extent to which the individual takes accountability for the outcome of a given situation.